 The Sacred Cow Talks are free educational presentations on the fundamental philosophical teachings of yoga and meditation as shared by Lou and Marilyn Guadagnino in Rochester, New York.
-These classes are given in a casual and impromptu style but they offer classical teachings on Vedanta and Tantra as presented by authoritative texts and scriptures by renowned and highly respected yogis and scholars.
+These classes are given in a casual and impromptu style but they offer classical teachings on Sankhya, Vedanta, Yoga and Tantra philosophies and practices as presented in authoritative texts and scriptures by renowned and highly respected yogis and scholars.

 We are sharing this blog as a way of documenting, organizing, and summarizing what is taught in each class for regular attendees and to expand The Sacred Cow Talks to others who cannot attend in person.
 These teachings are given free of charge as our way of honoring the altruistic motivation of all authentic meditation and yogic schools.
-These traditions offer methods and understandings to ease suffering, increase joy, and shed light on how to manage our minds and bodies to reach our highest potential individually and collectively.
+These traditions offer methods and knowledge to ease suffering, increase joy, and teach us how to manage our minds, bodies, relationships, and realize what and who we really are.

 We hope you benefit from them and enjoy the experience.
 Be sure to check out this blog regularly because we will be updating it after every class with new insights, references, sources and suggestions to help you learn how to manage your mind, body, and life. – Lou and Marilyn Guadagnino

 Extracting the unique and life changing wisdom from yoga and meditation can feel like you are trying to suck the ocean through a straw: it’s daunting.
 It would take an entire lifetime of reading just to cover the basic scriptures and texts of Sanātana Dharma (popularly known as Hinduism).
 Include Buddhism, and you will need at least a second life.